villesci/quantmarineecolab.github.io/join/index.md

 One of my main commitments as a faculty member is promoting and supporting diversity, equity, and inclusion in STEM.
 Please consider applying for a position in my lab if you are a first-generation college student, a student from a low-income background, a member of a racial or ethnic minority group, if you identify as a woman or as LGBTQ+, and/or if you have a disability.

-## Current opening: Data scientist/Research scientist/Research professor

-The Department of Biological Sciences at UNH is looking for a Data Scientist/Research Professor to join the Quantitative Marine Ecology Lab with PI Easton White.
-This position would be at the MS or PhD level with compensation and title appropriate to each.

-1. Data Scientist: This person would work on several projects each year, including contributing to or leading publications.
-They would also provide informal mentorship to others in the lab and department.

-2. Research Professor: An individual appointed at the research professor level would be involved in teaching, mentoring, grant writing, and working on publications.
-If appointed at the Research Professor position, the individual will be expected to take a leadership role in the lab and department.
-There will be substantial freedom to develop their own research program in addition to contributing to the larger mission of the QMEL.
-We envision this role as an alternative to the traditional pathway of a series of postdocs to a tenure-track position.

-This position is to start on a three-year contract with the possibility of extension.
-If you are interested, please send <Easton.White@unh.edu> a CV and brief introduction, including details of your prior research experience and why you might be a good fit for this position.

-Qualifications

-- Strong statistical, analytical, and data wrangling skills.
-Expertise in R, Tidyverse, time series analysis, Git/Github, and other open science tools
-- Experience working with large datasets and/or at large spatial scales
-- Evidence of a growing publication record consistent with the candidate’s career stage
-- Experience teaching programming or statistics in formal or informal setting
-- Experience with mentoring of graduate and undergraduate students
-- Strong writing and communication skills
-- Ability to work both independently and as a team member and leader

-Currently, we cannot provide a visa for this position.